 The 22nd International AIDS Conference announcement took place on the tenth anniversary of the original ‘Swiss Statement’ in 2008.

-In 2008, the Swiss National AIDS Commission issued a statement for doctors about the impact ARV treatment had in reducing HIV transmission to the sexual partners of their positive patients.
-This document soon became known as the ‘Swiss Statement’ and it declared that an HIV positive person on effective HIV treatment, with an undetectable viral load, cannot transmit HIV through sexual contact.
+The Swiss National AIDS Commission issued a statement for doctors about the impact ARV treatment had in reducing HIV transmission to the sexual partners of their positive patients in 2008 that became known as the ‘Swiss Statement’.
+The statement declared that an HIV positive person on effective HIV treatment, with an undetectable viral load, cannot transmit HIV through sexual contact.

-The Swiss Statement cautioned that, for someone living with HIV to be unifectious, they had to have good adherence.
+The Swiss Statement cautioned that, for someone living with HIV to be uninfectious, they had to have good adherence.

 - they must take their medication as prescribed

 - they must routinely see their HIV doctor

 - their viral load must be U=U for at least six months

 - they must have no sexually transmitted infections (STIs).

 In the decade since the Swiss Statement, a number of important studies have produced evidence to support it: